-not have been imported even in the absence of duties.
-So far from being imported, they have been exported steadily in considerable volume. - sure proof of established independence.
-The exports of cotton goods began before the civil war, and were even then no negligible item in the total product.1 The war, with the consequent complete overturn of the industry through a decade or more, put an end to the exports for the time being, and it was not until 1880 that they rose to the volume of the earlier period.
+It goes without saying that goods of the classes to which these inventions and improvements have been applied were quite unaffected by the high duties maintained until 1913.
+They would not have been imported even in the absence of duties.
+So far from being imported, they have been exported steadily in considerable volume,--sure proof of established independence.
+The exports of cotton goods began before the civil war, and were even then no negligible item in the total product.81 The war, with the consequent complete overturn of the industry through a decade or more, put an end to the exports for the time being, and it was not until 1880 that they rose to the volume of the earlier period.
 They increased rapidly in later years, and in the first decade of the twentieth century ranged from fifty to sixty millions (of dollars).
 Both unprinted goods and printed figure among the exports.
 A considerable market is found in the Orient, especially for unbleached heavy fabrics in northern China.
-The exports show an uneven course, sometimes swelling abruptly and then They present some curious problems, shrinking as abruptly. much debated by those to whom the export trade seems peculiarly For the purposes of the present discussion it suffices precious. to note that the cotton manufacture in its largest branch reached the stage not only of superiority at home, but of aggressiveness abroad.2
+The exports show an uneven course, sometimes swelling abruptly and then shrinking as abruptly.
+They present some curious problems, much debated by those to whom the export trade seems peculiarly precious.
+For the purposes of the present discussion it suffices to note that the cotton manufacture in its largest branch reached the stage not only of superiority at home, but of aggressiveness abroad.82

 Still another indication of strength and superiority is found in the conditions of supply for the machinery used.
-As has been elsewhere stated 3 the source of the machinery is a significant clue to the position of an industry as a whole.
-If the machinery is not only made within the country, but made on native models and with native improvements; still more, if it has reached that stage of excellence that it is sought for export abroad, - then we have strong evidence of superiority.
+As has been elsewhere stated83 the source of the machinery is a significant clue to the position of an industry as a whole.
+If the machinery is not only made within the country, but made on native models and with native improvements; still more, if it has reached that stage of excellence that it is sought for export abroad,-then we have strong evidence of superiority.
 Precisely this sort of evidence is found for the cotton manufacture.
 In both of the dominant departments of the manufacture, spinning and weaving, American machinery, as it has been improved for the manufacture of the cheap and medium goods, has come to be exported.
+The "Rabbeth" spindle, the most widely used of the American ring spindles, was early sent abroad.84 The automatic loom has been sent abroad on a considerable scale, and a foreign market for it systematically cultivated.
+What is not less significant, it has been copied by foreign makers of machinery, especially in Germany; a form of tribute which naturally is irritating to the American pioneers, but is not the less conclusive evidence of their originality and leadership.85